Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact

 In BD24, aiming to demonstrate the working principles of simulation based inference for X-ray spectral fitting, we considered \textit{NICER} data from the X-ray binary 4U1820-303.
 A \textit{NICER} spectrum has typically 10-20 times less bins than \xifu-like spectra, which is very advantageous in terms of run time, in particular for the simulations (response files are lighter too).
+We extract a spectrum of the persistent emission of 4U1820-303 for an integration time of 200 seconds.
 The fit is performed between 0.3 and 10 keV and the spectrum, optimally binned, has more than 200,000 counts over 120 bins.
 This spectrum enables exploring the Gaussian statistic regime.
-For the persistent emission, modeled as the sum of an absorbed power law plus blackbody, we had a simulation budget of 100,000 spectra for a single round inference and $5 \times 5,000 $ for multiple round inference, and no compression was applied to the spectrum.
+For such spectrum, modeled as the sum of an absorbed power law plus blackbody, we had a simulation budget of 100,000 spectra for a single round inference and $5 \times 5,000 $ for multiple round inference, and no compression was applied to the spectrum.
 The training started with a restricted prior eliminating the regions of the initial parameter space the farthest from the observation, based on the \cstat\ (equivalent to adding more inference rounds in our case).
 This led to posteriors consistent with the ones derived by \xspec\ MCMC.
 Here we do not consider a restricted prior, instead we extend the prior so that the observation is centered.
 We keep the training set to 5,000 spectra that we compress into a latent space of 64 dimensions.
 This ensures that the neural density estimator is well trained, as needed to perform accurate importance sampling.
 The auto-encoder set up corresponds to a compression factor of $\sim 3$.
 Although for \textit{NICER}-like spectra, the exact computation of the likelihoods is fast (4,000 simulations per second), we still consider estimating them from the \likelihoodemulator\ that we trained with 10,000 samples.
 In Figure \ref{fig:nicer_persistent} we compare the \sixsa\ posteriors with the \bxa\ to show the perfect alignment.